friendflower94/binning-style/README.md

 ## Usage

 Regarding model learning, you have two options:
-1)use the trained model
+1.use the trained model
-2)train the model
+2.train the model

 First, the points common to both patterns are shown below.
+*--contig <CONTIG>
-【--contig】 <CONTIG> default:
+default:
 Where contigs are located.
 Sequence data must be in fasta format.
+*--layer <LAYER>
-【--layer】 <LAYER> default:4
+ default:4
 Style matrices are calculated in `<LAYER>` of the model.
-【--dir】 <DIRECTORY>
+*--dir <DIRECTORY>

-Style matrices are calculated in `<LAYER>` of the model.
+ default:
+ All training data should be in `<DIRECTORY>`
+*--

-#1)use the trained model
+1.use the trained model

-#2)train the model
+2.train the model
 All training data should be in `<DIRECTORY>`, and Style matrices are calculated in `<LAYER>` of the model. `FILEPATH` is where contigs are located.
 Sequence data must be in fasta format.